hantsy/quarkus-sandbox/docs/graphql.md

 smallrye.graphql.errorExtensionFields=exception,classification,code,description,validationErrorType,queryPath
 ```

-Run the application again, and provide a non-existing post ID, execute the query, you will find the errors is added into the  query result.
+Run the application again, and provide a non-existing post ID, then execute the query.
+As you see the errors is added into the query result, it includes the code and message you have defined in your exception class.

 ![Post by id](./graphui-postbyid-error.png)

 ## Resolving Fields

 In our former example, a `Post` includes the `comments` fields directly, it is an *eager* approach.
 In a  real world application, you could want to fetch data of the related comments on demand.
-When a *comments* field is set in the result field list of a query string, it will hit the backend database and return the result for the specified post ID.
+When a *comments* field is set in the result field list of a query string, it could hit the backend database or retrieve from cache and return the result for the specified post ID.

 ```java
 @GraphQLApi